October 1, 2020

 To get started with SMS, begin a free 30-day trial now.

-Corinne is the Senior Content Marketing Manager at Postscript.
 After working at an ecommerce brand straight out of college, Corinne made the roundabout journey to leading content at BigCommerce, afterwards joining the Postscript team in March of 2020.
-When she's not researching and writing about all-things-ecommerce, she's exploring Austin, enjoying time with her 4-month old, and not waiting for the dough to chill before putting it in the oven.
+When she's not researching and writing about all-things-ecommerce, she's exploring Austin, enjoying time with her kiddo, and not waiting for the dough to chill before putting it in the oven.

 9 ROI SMS Marketing Stories That Prove SMS Is Worth It - Postscript Blog